MicrosoftDocs/Devices-docs/surface/surface-wireless-connect.md

 ### Roaming aggressiveness settings Surface devices with Intel adapters

 Users may wish to select a signal strength threshold that prompts the device to search for a new access point when the signal drops (roaming aggressiveness).
 By default, Surface devices with Intel adapters attempt to roam to a new access point if the signal strength drops below **Medium** (72 percent signal strength).
-Note that whenever you increase roaming aggressiveness, you accelerate battery power consumption.
+Note also that organizations can implement purpose-built wireless protocols across multiple network access points to facilitate roaming congested network environments, as explained earlier on this page.

 While increasing roaming aggressiveness above **Medium** may yield improved connectivity in highly congested office or residential environments, it can result in degraded connectivity when stepping outside of these environments.

 It’s recommended to leave the roaming aggressiveness setting in the default state unless you’re encountering connectivity issues in specific mobile scenarios such as conducting environmental site inspections while also maintaining voice and video connectivity during a conference meeting.
 If you don’t notice any improvement, revert to the default Medium state.
+Note that if you increase roaming aggressiveness, you also accelerate battery power consumption.

 **To enable roaming aggressiveness on Surface:**